-An alternative is a centralized platform that ensures taxonomy compliance by restricting variation with customized patterns, for example, a Digital Experience Data Management (DXDMTM) platform.
-A DXDM platform allows you to avoid manual tracking code creation entirely.
+An alternative is a centralized platform that ensures taxonomy compliance by restricting variation with customized patterns, for example, The Data Standards $Cloud^{\mathsf{TM}}$.
+This allows you to avoid manual tracking code creation entirely.

 Leaders can create custom templates based on your taxonomies centrally for each channel or team.
 Platform administrators can set the required fields, lock dropdown options, and grant access to relevant team members, ensuring standards aren't inappropriately changed.